cross-language-cpp/djinni-generator/docs/idl.md

 }
 ```

-Flags are translated to C++ `enum class`es with underlying type `unsigned` and a generated set
+Flags are translated to C++ `enum class`es with underlying type `unsigned` and a generated set of
-of overloaded bitwise operators for convenience, ObjC `NS_OPTIONS` with underlying type
+overloaded bitwise operators for convenience, ObjC `NS_OPTIONS` with underlying type `NSUInteger`,
-`NSUInteger`, and Java `EnumSet<>`.
-Contrary to the above enums, the enumerants of flags represent
+Java `EnumSet<>`, and Python `IntFlag`.
+Contrary to the above enums, the enumerants of flags
-single bits instead of integral values.
+represent single bits instead of integral values.

 In the above example the elements marked with `none` and `all` are given special meaning.
+In C++,
-In C++ and ObjC the `no_flags` option is generated with a value that has no bits set (i.e. `0`),
+ObjC, and Python the `no_flags` option is generated with a value that has no bits set (i.e. `0`),
 and `all_flags` is generated as a bitwise-or combination of all other values.
-In Java these
+In Java these special
-special options are not generated as one can just use `EnumSet.noneOf()` and `EnumSet.allOf()`.
+options are not generated as one can just use `EnumSet.noneOf()` and `EnumSet.allOf()`.

 ### Records